Pirates of the Caribbean: Dead Man's Chest: Plot

-Meanwhile, Elizabeth's father, Governor Swann, breaks her out of prison but is captured himself.
-Elizabeth steals the Letters of Marque from Beckett and makes her way to Tortuga, where she finds both Jack and a drunken Norrington.
-Jack tricks Elizabeth into using his compass to find Jones' chest.
+Meanwhile, Elizabeth is broken out of prison by her father, Governor Swann, who is then captured himself.
+Elizabeth steals the Letters of Marque from Beckett and makes her way to Tortuga, where she finds both a drunken Norrington and Jack, who tricks Elizabeth into using his compass to find Jones' chest.
 All parties arrive on Isla Cruces, where the chest is buried.
-A three-way sword fight breaks out between Jack, Will, and Norrington, who all want the heart for their respective goals: Jack wants to call off the Kraken and negate his debt to Jones; Will wants to release his father from the Dutchman; and Norrington intends to regain his life as a Navy officer.
-Norrington secretly steals the heart and the Letters of Marque in the chaos before running off, pretending to lure away the Dutchman crew.
-Jones and the Kraken attack the Pearl, killing most of the crew and destroying all but one of the Pearls lifeboats.
-Jack uses the boat to flee the battle briefly but returns to help wound the Kraken with a net full of gunpowder and rum.
+A three-way sword fight breaks out between Jack, Will, and Norrington, who all want the heart for their respective goals: Jack to negate his debt to Jones and call off the Kraken; Will to free his father from the Dutchman; and Norrington to regain his life as a Navy officer.
+Norrington secretly steals the heart and the Letters of Marque in the chaos before running off, drawing Jones' crew long enough for the others to escape.
+However, Jones sends the Kraken to attack the Pearl, killing most of Jack's crew and destroying all but one of the lifeboats, which Jack briefly uses to flee before returning to help wound the Kraken with a net full of gunpowder and rum.

-Jack orders the survivors to abandon ship, but Elizabeth realizes the Kraken only wants Jack.
-Elizabeth tricks Jack and chains him to the mast so the crew can escape while the Kraken drags Jack and the Pearl to the depths.
-Seemingly satisfied that Sparrow's debt is settled, Jones opens the chest to find his heart missing.
-Norrington gives Beckett the Letters and Jones's heart, reinstating him in the Navy and allowing the East India Trading Company to gain control of Jones.
-Jack's crew returns to Tia Dalma, where they agree about the possibility of rescuing Sparrow at "world's end".
-Tia Dalma introduces their guide: the resurrected Hector Barbossa.
+As Jack orders the survivors to abandon ship, Elizabeth realizes the Kraken only wants Jack and chains him to the mast so the crew can escape while the Kraken drags Jack and the Pearl to the depths.
+Seemingly satisfied that Jack’s debt is settled, Jones opens the chest and is enraged to find his heart missing.
+Norrington gives Beckett the Letters and Jones's heart, thereby reinstating Norrington in the Navy and allowing Beckett to gain control of Jones, the Dutchman, and the Kraken.
+Jack's crew return to Tia Dalma, and agree about the possibility of rescuing him at "world's end".
+Tia Dalma introduces their guide: Hector Barbossa, who has been resurrected.